 WATCH THE VIDEO: Wheelers Hill’s footballers and cricketers have welcomed the opening of dedicated female facilities at their local pavilion.

-Premier of Victoria and Member for Mulgrave, Daniel Andrews recently opened the upgraded pavilion at Columbia Park, made possible with the Victorian Government’s Community Sports Infrastructure Fund.
+The recently opened upgraded pavilion at Columbia Park was made possible with the Victorian Government’s Community Sports Infrastructure Fund.

 The park is home to the Waverley Park “Hawks” Junior Football Club and the Notting Hill Brandon Park Cricket Club.
 It is also used for Auskick and is a popular recreation spot for the local community.